 All Sonicare brush heads (with exception of tongue clean) have reminder bristles that are the blue in colour, which over a typical 3 month period will fade from a relatively strong blue to white colour.
 If they turn white, replace the head.
 This is another visual clue if the flashing light on the handle doesn’t do it for you.

 Inside of the handle is the battery, the motor and all the electronic gadgetry that makes this brush as smart as it is.

 There is a whole section in this review dedicated to the battery life, but to touch on it for a moment, inside the handle is a Lithium-Ion battery that lasts up to 3 weeks.

-Sonicare have always been good when it comes to battery performance and really set the standard.
+Sonicare has always been good when it comes to battery performance and really set the standard.

 One way in which they conserve power is by having the brush automatically turn off at the end of each cleaning cycle.
-Whilst power conserving this is, to me this is also a fantastic feature in that it clearly tells you when the clean is over.
+Whilst this is power conserving, to me, this is also a fantastic feature in that it clearly tells you when the clean is over.

 This functionality ties in with the built in timer that is in the brush.
 At normally 30 second intervals (subject to cleaning mode) you get a notification via a beep, a pause in the motor and brush head motion that it is time to change quadrant and focus on cleaning the next section of the mouth.

 These timings are all based on professional recommendations and most modes last for 2 minutes.

 As important as the brush, is the way in which you clean your teeth.
 Sonicare goes to quite some detail in the manual about how to clean your teeth, but we too have a page dedicated to showing you how to do it properly.